brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ A formal definition is that "cognitive load refers to the total amount of mental effort being used in the working memory of your brain"

-^ The more we can reduce this cognitive load, the more space there is available to focus, on for example, "application logic".
+^ The more we can reduce this cognitive load, the more space there is to focus, on for example, "application logic".
 The thing your clients actually pay you to do.

 ---